MB BCh BSc(Hons) MRCS PG(Dip)

 Currently in her first year of her DPhil at the Nuffield Department of Surgical Sciences and a member of Wolfson College, Katie is working towards the crucial understanding of biomarkers within the plaques of peripheral vascular disease.

-Katie already has over 25 publications in journals which include those with the highest impact factors in her field.
-After having won numerous prizes including the Glaxo Fellowship Prize (2016), Oxford University Surgical Tutor of Year (both 2015 and 2016), the Sol Cohen Prize of the Vascular Society of Great Britain and Ireland (2015 and 2017), and the Professor JR Silbert Prize of the Welsh Paediatric Society (2014),
+Katie already has over 30 publications in journals which include those with the highest impact factors in her field.
+After having won numerous prizes including the Glaxo Fellowship Prize (2016), Oxford University Surgical Tutor of Year (2015, 2016 and 2018), the Sol Cohen Prize of the Vascular Society of Great Britain and Ireland (2015, 2017 and 2018), and the Professor JR Silbert Prize of the Welsh Paediatric Society (2014),

 Katie has now been awarded the highly competitive and newly launched Oxford-Wolfson-Marriott-Patel Graduate Scholarship to complete her DPhil.
-In her spare time she is a keen cyclist and triathlete, enjoys music, socialising and mountaineering – and has recently summited Kilimanjaro.
+In her spare time she is a keen triathlete; enjoys cycling, running, socialising and mountaineering – and has recently summited Kilimanjaro and EBC.

 Delays in the presentation to stroke services of patients with transient ischaemic attack and minor stroke.